Nice-PLQ/framehost/README.md

 // Send a message to the iframe window, execute the 'doChildrenAction' method defined in iframe, and pass the data to it.
 The data can be object, number, string, boolean, array. framehost.postMessage({
-  // Action defined in children.js
+  // Action defined in children.js
-  action: 'doChildrenAction',
+  action: 'doChildrenAction',

   // Send data
   data: {